josi4/solarnode-handbook/docs/users/datum-filters/unchanged-property.md

    datum source ID values.
 If omitted then datum for _all_ source ID values will be filtered, otherwise only datum with _matching_ source ID values will be filtered.
- * **Default Unchanged Max Seconds** — Use this setting to ensure a property is included occasionally, even if the property value have not changed.
+ * **Default Unchanged Max Seconds** — Use this setting to ensure a property is included occasionally, even if the property value has not changed.
 Having at least one value per hour in a datum stream is recommended.
 This time period is always relative to the last unfiltered property within a given datum stream seen by the filter.